vas3k/TaxHacker/README.md

 cp .env.example .env
 # Edit .env with your configuration

-# Generate Prisma client
+# Initialize the database
-npx prisma generate
+npx prisma migrate dev && npx prisma generate

-# Seed the database (optional)
+# Seed the database with default data (optional)
 npm run seed

 # Start the development server with Turbopack